Last updated on 2026-03-12

 Graduates of the Food and Nutrition Management program have a wide array of career opportunities in Canada, including:

-- Food Service Supervisor/Director: Oversee food service operations, ensuring quality and compliance with health regulations.
+- Food Service Supervisor/Director: Overseeing food service operations in various settings, ensuring quality and compliance with health standards.

-- Diet Technician: Assist dietitians in planning and implementing nutrition programs and dietary plans.
+- Diet Technician: Assisting dietitians in planning and implementing nutrition programs, including meal planning and patient education.

-- Food and Beverage Manager: Responsible for managing food and beverage operations in restaurants or catering services.
+- Food and Beverage Manager: Responsible for managing food and beverage operations in restaurants, hotels, or catering services.

-These roles are essential in a growing industry that emphasizes health, nutrition, and wellness, providing graduates with a stable career path in a field that is less susceptible to economic fluctuations.
+These roles are essential in a growing industry that emphasizes health, nutrition, and wellness, making graduates highly sought after in various sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.